 Treatments for Ringworm

 Once diagnosed, your vet will prescribe treatments that will kill the fungus.
 It is also necessary to thoroughly clean the environment to remove the spores.
 The cat may recover from this fungal infection in a few weeks.
 Just continue the treatment as the vet prescribes, as the symptoms may recur if you stop the care before time.
 Doctors recommend both topical and systemic antifungals to treat the infection.
-Topical medication is for the application to the cat’s skin.
+Topical medication is for application to the cat’s skin.
 A systemic antifungal is a medication that is for oral intake.

 If your cat is under a topical medication, do not allow it to lick the cream off as that can cause them to become sick.
 Use of antifungal shampoos, creams, and dips for the bath of your cat twice a week is also an option.
 It helps in disinfecting the cat’s fur.
 The vet should see the cat regularly to determine if the fungus has gone completely.

-As mentioned above, thorough cleaning of the environment is the key to prevent it from spreading.
+As mentioned above, thorough cleaning of the environment is the key to preventing it from spreading.
 Your vet can guide you about what you should be doing to keep your home as clean as possible until the ringworm is gone.

 If your cat has spent time on anything washable, such as bedding, you can put those materials in your washing machine.
 You might want to run them on a long cycle before drying them in the dryer.